-Contracts for Homeless Housing Grant Program and Affordable Housing Grant Program are generally sent to grantees in January or February for their signature.
+Contracts for the Homeless Housing Grant Program and Affordable Housing Grant Program are generally sent to grantees in April or May for their signature due to the lengthy routing time.
 Grantees must return signed copies of contracts to the Department of Human Services.
 Following their receipt, representatives of Kitsap County will sign the contract and the fully executed contract will be returned to the grantee.